tidy-finance/website/docs/31_beta.md

 ## F-statistic: 142.2 on 1 and 478 DF,  p-value: < 2.2e-16
 ```

-`lm()` returns an object of class `lm` which contains all information we usually care  about with linear models. `summary()` returns an easy to understand overview of the estimated parameters. `coefficients(fit)` would return only the estimated coefficients.
+`lm()` returns an object of class `lm` which contains all information we usually care about with linear models. `summary()` returns an overview of the estimated parameters. `coefficients(fit)` would return only the estimated coefficients.
 The output above indicates that Apple moves excessively with the market as the estimated $\beta_i$ is above one ($\hat\beta_i$ = 1.4).

+## Rolling-window estimation

-Next, we scale the estimation of  $\beta_i$ to a whole different level and perform rolling window estimations for the entire CRSP sample.
-The following function implements the regression for any data frame that contains at least `min_obs` observations to avoid huge fluctuations in case the time-series is just too short.
+After we tried the regression on an example, we scale the estimation of  $\beta_i$ to a whole different level and perform rolling-window estimations for the entire CRSP sample.
+The following function implements the CAPM regression for any data frame (or a part thereof) containing at least `min_obs` observations to avoid huge fluctuations if the time series is too short.
 If the condition is violated, the function returns a missing value.

 ```r